-Calculators and pre-approved translation devices are the only electronic devices allowed during quizzes, tests or the final exam.
-Cell phone calculators may not be used in examinations.
+Calculators and pre-approved translation devices are the only electronic devices allowed during quizzes, term tests or the final exam.
+Cell phones and programmable calculators may not be used in examinations.

 DELIVERY MODE:

 On-campus (face-to-face) - This type of course will be delivered on campus in a specific location which will be indicated on the student timetable.
 Students are expected to fully attend in person.